modern-sapien/commandline-readme-generator/generator.md

-# Cool Project
+# Go To Hell

 ## Description
-Coolest project ever
+New Project Baby

 # Table of Contents
 * [Description](#description)